pravega/pravega/documentation/src/docs/recovery-procedures/metadata-table-segment-recovery.md

 That is we need to perform some of the steps mentioned in the above referenced doc, before continuing any of the steps present here.

 The below outlined steps refer to recovery of Table Segments but only in cases of Metadata Segments which are a special case, as they need to be handled a little differently.
-Metadata Segments in Pravega are Table Segments, that hold metadata about all other "non-metadata" segments, which include the internal Segments as well as the User Segments.
+Metadata Segments in Pravega are Table Segments, that hold metadata about all other "non-metadata" Segments, which include the internal Segments as well as the User Segments.
 Metadata about these Metadata Segments themselves in Pravega, are stored in Pravega Journals.
 More details about the why and how part of Journals can be found in this PDP [here](https://github.com/pravega/pravega/wiki/PDP-34-(Simplified-Tier-2)#why-slts-needs-system-journal).
 Pravega Journals, is concretely what we would be attempting to update as part of the recovery procedure in this document.